-Site U1603 (proposed Site MB-23A) is located at 72°59.0386'N, 62°58.8333'W at a water depth of 1801 mbsl below a prominent crescent-shaped protrusion of the Melville Bugt TMF on the northwest Greenland shelf margin (Figures F1, F2).
-The site was aimed at retrieving a continuous high-resolution record of ice-ocean processes spanning the early late Pleistocene.
-The depth target was the base of an expanded drift-channel succession situated on the lower slope between the Melville Bugt and Upernavik TMFs that are the modern expression of major paleoice streams draining the NGrIS (Knutz et al., 2019; Newton et al., 2017, 2020, 2021).
-The sedimentary succession is covered by regional 2-D as well as high-resolution multichannel seismic data providing a detailed seismic stratigraphy to guide the drilling objectives.
-The strategy at Site U1603 was to core through the youngest Seismic Units 9-11 and reach through a stratified interval within Seismic Unit 8, which appears to predate the channel formation.
-Site U1603 is paired with Site U1604 located ~35 km northwest, where a complementary stratigraphic coverage can be achieved by targeting an expanded section of Unit 8 and then continue drilling to just below Horizon 7 (Figure F6).
+Site U1603 (proposed Site MB-23A) is located at 72°59.0386'N, 62°58.8333'W at 1801 mbsl below a prominent crescent-shaped protrusion of the Melville Bugt TMF on the northwest Greenland shelf margin (Figures F1, F2) (see Background and objectives in the Site U1603 chapter [Knutz et al., 2025a]).
+The site was aimed at retrieving a continuous high-resolution record of ice-ocean processes spanning the early Pleistocene to present.
+The depth target was the base of an expanded drift-channel succession situated on the lower slope between the Melville Bugt and Upernavik TMFs that are the modern expression of major paleo-ice streams draining the NGrIS (Knutz et al., 2019; Newton et al., 2017, 2020, 2021).
+The sedimentary succession is covered by regional 2D and high-resolution multichannel seismic data, providing a detailed seismic stratigraphy to guide the drilling objectives.
+The strategy at Site U1603 was to core through the youngest Seismic Units 9- 11 and reach through a stratified interval within Seismic Unit 8, which appears to predate the channel formation.
+Site U1603 is paired with Site U1604, located ~35 km northwest where a complementary stratigraphic coverage can be achieved by targeting an expanded section of Unit 8 and then continue drilling to just below Horizon 7 (Figure F7).

-The drift-channel system cored at Site U1603 is influenced by the circulation of deep water masses in Baffin Bay, which is poorly constrained by synoptic data (Tang et al., 2004).
+The drift-channel system cored at Site U1603 is influenced by the circulation of deepwater masses in Baffin Bay, which is poorly constrained by synoptic data (Tang et al., 2004).
 Gyre pulses of the West Greenland Current overflow the site at intermediate depths around 300 mbsl (Münchow et al., 2015).
-The succession is considered to be a product of Pleistocene ice-ocean interactions that were particularly active during periods with ice was grounded on the outer shelf and phases of ice sheet retreat.
-The scientific objectives for drilling Sites U1603 and U1604 are to (1) test the hypothesis that the NGrIS underwent significant deglaciation at intervals within the frequency range of orbital eccentricity (~100-400 ky) (Schaefer et al., 2016; Knutz et al., 2019) potentially related to exceptionally strong super-interglacials (Melles et al., 2012) and (2) achieve a long-term
+The succession is considered to be a product of Pleistocene ice-ocean interactions that were particularly active during periods when ice was grounded on the outer shelf and phases of ice sheet retreat.
+The scientific objectives for drilling Sites U1603 and U1604 are to (1) test the hypothesis that the NGrIS underwent significant deglaciation at intervals within the frequency range of orbital eccentricity (~100-400 ky) (Schaefer et al., 2016; Knutz et al., 2019) potentially related to exceptionally strong super-interglacials (Melles et al., 2012) and (2) achieve a long-term understanding (last 0.5 My or older) of marine-based ice sheet dynamics and phasing relations between ice streams draining different sectors of the North American and Greenland ice sheets.
+In particular, we hope that the records can provide insights to ocean conditions through glacial terminations and ice-ocean dynamics associated with the different stages of ice sheet configurations (Simon et al., 2014), which may implicate far-field effects such as the opening/closing of the Canadian Arctic straits (Lofverstrom et al., 2022).
+Finally, the multiproxy data collected at deepwater Sites U1603 and U1604 will contribute to the objective of assessing the regolith hypothesis for the change in orbital insolation frequency across the MPT (Clark and Pollard, 1998; Willeit et al., 2019).

-Figure F6.
-Top: seismic profile LAKO_1012 showing location of Site U1603 on lower slope of Melville Bugt TMF adjacent to a channel.
-Interpreted Horizons (Hz) 7-10 and associated units (Seismic Unit 11 being topmost) are shown.
-Vertical scale on Site U1603 line is meter depth based on preferred time-depth model.
-TWT = two-way traveltime.
-Bottom: close-up bathymetry map with seismic survey lines in vicinity of Site U1603.
-Gray line grid = regional 2-D seismic data (TGS), black line grid = high-resolution multichannel seismic data (LAKO19).
+Figure F7.
+A. Seismic profile (LAKO\1012) at Site U1603 on lower slope of Melville Bugt TMF adjacent to a channel along with interpreted Horizons (Hz) 7-10 and associated units (topmost is Unit 11).
+Vertical scale of Site U1603 line is depth (m) based on preferred time-depth model.
+B. Close-up of seismic survey lines in Site U1603 vicinity.
+Gray lines = regional 2D seismic data (TGS), black lines = high-resolution multichannel seismic data (LAKO19).